mongodb/docs/mongodb/source/administration/monitoring.rst

 ~~~~~~~~~~~~~~

 The :term:`configdb` provides a map of documents to shards.
 The map is
-updated as :term:`chunks` are migrated between shards.
+updated as :term:`chunks <chunk>` are migrated between shards.
 When a
-configuration server becomes inaccessible, some sharding
+configuration server becomes inaccessible, some sharding operations
-operations like moving chunks and starting :option:`mongos` instances
+like moving chunks and starting :option:`mongos` instances become
-become unavailable.
+unavailable.
 However, shard clusters remain accessible from
 already-running mongo instances.

 Because inaccessible configuration servers can have a serious impact
 on the availability of a shard cluster, you should keep uptime
 monitoring of the configuration servers to ensure that your shard
-cluster remains well balanced and that ``mongos`` instances can
+cluster remains well balanced and that :option:`mongos` instances can
 restart.

 Balancing and Chunk Distribution